evanmays/cherrycore/README.md

 # Notes on Memory system

-To see what this is like from a users perspective who is writing cherry programs.
-View [memory model doc](memory_model.md)
+Programmer manually cache.
+They are aided by our runtime telling them when a matrix is in cache already or not.
+They write two programs.
+One for if a tensor is in cache, another for if the tensor is not in cache.

 Strided Memory
 8 million elements (20MB) = 23-bit address path

-We want to support a load/store instruction into 32x32 matrix register (2432 bytes) like this:
+We want to support a load/store instruction into 32x32 matrix register (2432 bytes).
+The programmer can access 4 of these registers.
-* Would be R-Type with rs1 and rs2 (64-bit)
-* rs1 contains the 23-bit base address, plus two masks in the upper bytes (0 is no mask)
-* rs2 contains two 24-bit strides for x and y.
-Several of these bits aren't connected
-* "rd" is the extension register to load into / store from

 Use some hash function on the addresses to avoid "bank conflicts", can upper bound to probabilisticly 1.2 cycles per matrix load with stride x as 0 or 1.